wagtail/wagtail/docs/advanced_topics/adding_reports.rst

 Reports are views with listings of pages matching a specific query.
 They can also export these listings in spreadsheet format.
 They are found in the `Reports` submenu: by default, the `Locked Pages` report is provided, allowing an overview of locked pages on the site.

 It is possible to create your own custom reports in the Wagtail admin.
+Two base classes are provided:
-To do this, you will need to subclass ``wagtail.admin.views.reports.ReportView``, which provides basic listing and spreadsheet export functionality.
+``wagtail.admin.views.reports.ReportView``, which provides basic listing and spreadsheet export functionality, and ``wagtail.admin.views.reports.PageReportView``, which additionally provides a default set of fields suitable for page listings.
 For this example, we'll add a report which shows any pages with unpublished changes.

 .. code-block:: python

     # <project>/views.py

-    from wagtail.admin.views.reports import ReportView
+    from wagtail.admin.views.reports import PageReportView

-    class UnpublishedChangesReportView(ReportView):
+    class UnpublishedChangesReportView(PageReportView):
         pass